Samuel Manuwa: Career

 He returned to Nigeria in 1927 after finishing his studies on tropical medicine and joined the colonial medical services as a medical officer.
 He subsequently became a surgeon specialist and senior specialist in the service, where he gained acclaim as a skilled surgeon.
 Though he received various offers for administrative positions early on, he continued his surgical work for more than 18 years.
 While practising as a surgeon, he invented an excision knife to treat tropical ulcers.

 In 1948, he lifted his embargo on administrative positions when he became the deputy director of medical services.
 In 1951, he was made the first Nigerian director of medical services and subsequently the Inspector General of medical services.
 In 1954, he became fully involved with the Nigerian public service when he was appointed the Chief Medical Adviser to the federal government of Nigeria.
 He later went on to become a member of the Privy Council of the Federation of Nigeria, President of the Association of Surgeons and Physicians in West Africa and the first Nigerian Commissioner of the Federal Public Service Commission.

 As Inspector General of Medical Services, he worked assiduously for the establishment of a University Teaching Hospital in the country.
 The result was the creation of UCH, Ibadan.

 Notable family

 Sir Samuel was twice married and had six children, all of whom are now distinguished in various professions including medicine, law, nursing, education and the public service both of Nigeria and the UK.

 He had several grandchildren who work in professions as varied as medicine, information technology, education, law, publishing, the dramatic arts, sports, economics, banking and finance.
-One of them, Jimi Manuwa, is a UFC champion fighter based in the UK.
+One of them, Jimi Manuwa, is a retired UFC fighter who was based in the UK.